CraftySalamander/RTS_Overlay/Readme.md

 The main page of the [web version](https://rts-overlay.github.io/) is visible below.
 Full instructions are available when hovering during a short time on the "i" icon on the top right of the page.
-Here is a summary.

-Designing the build order is done in the text area on the right column.
-It can either be imported (typically from a dedicated website like [buildorderguide.com](https://buildorderguide.com)) or written from scratch using the helper buttons on the left of the screen.
-Images can easily be added by selecting the category and clicking on the requested image using the widgets in the bottom right of the screen (which will copy the image in the clipboard, to be copied on the text area).

 ![Web-based version of RTS Overlay](/readme/rts_overlay_web.png)